Sustainable Mindset Chain of Change.

 In the MID specifically, student projects are targeting issues in climate, healthcare, anticorruption, refugee crisis as well as the strategy to implement the SDGs which address some of the world’s greatest challenges.
 This program has also enabled the students to work closely with organizations such as UNITAR, UN World Food Programme, Transparency International, Fundacion Recover Hospitales para Africa, Puentes Globales and UNWTO whom have initiatives specifically focused on sustainability.

 Our International Relations students participate in international competitions.
-This year, two teams of students were selected for the United Nations #Cybersecurity Challenge: Countering Digital Terrorism organized in Vienna by the United Nations.
+Two teams of students were selected for the United Nations #Cybersecurity Challenge: Countering Digital Terrorism organized in Vienna by the United Nations.

 Their projects were the following: